 Or there may be a call for volunteers, and as several enthusiastic attendees speedily make their way out of their seats, someone steps on another person’s smartphone sitting on the floor of the aisle and destroys it.

 Make learning, not extra expense, the highlight of your conference.
 Thimble makes it easy to get Conference Insurance with the click of a button.
 Within seconds of buying your policy, we’ll send you your policy and Certificate of Insurance (COI) with our easy-to-use app or website; that’s your proof of a valid general liability insurance policy that you can keep in your pocket.

-Thimble allows you to purchase a policy for exactly when you need it, whether that is one hour, one day, or up to two weeks.
+Thimble allows you to purchase a policy for exactly when you need it, whether that is one hour, one day, or up to a week.
 Make sure to get coverage for the set-up and breakdown of the event.
 If your event gets canceled, you can cancel the insurance policy any time prior to the policy starting.

 The general liability limits of our Conference Insurance policy start at a $1 million per occurrence limit with a $1 million aggregate limit.
 If you need to, you can increase that to a $2 million per occurrence limit with a $2 million aggregate limit.

 Depending on how you operate the conference, you may need additional insurance.
 If you have employees working the event, you’ll almost always need to obtain workers’ compensation insurance.
 It may also be good to recommend that speakers obtain professional liability insurance in the event that they inadvertently provide advice that leads to a financial loss for the attendees.